Designing an iOS and Android app help customers save money.

 - Reduce checkout time by half

-Working closely with the information architect, we tested numerous prototypes in-store.
-Our goal here was to ensure we built the right product—the knowledge we gained from these user testing sessions was invaluable.
+Working closely with the team, I tested numerous prototypes in-store.
+The goal here was to ensure we built the right product—the knowledge we gained from these user testing sessions was invaluable.

 The final app includes a card-based design, which closely mimics clipping coupons in real life.
 That allowed customers to have faster checkout times and less hassle from lost or expired coupons.

 There are also fun interactions—when a customer clips a coupon, it displays a pleasing-yet-not-annoying animation.
-We also gamified the experience by including a progress bar which entices customers to clip more coupons.
-We plan to introduce more gamification features soon.
+Family Dollar placed a high value on gamification, so we tested a few methods of what that might look like.
+Ultimately, customers related best to a filling progress bar that entices them to clip more coupons.

 - Met yearly download goal in one month